chalet-org/chalet/README.md

 ---
 ### MacOS

-1. Install XCode or Command Line Tools
+1. Install Xcode or Command Line Tools
 2. Install Homebrew
 3. Install CMake (via Homebrew is easiest)
 4. Run `bash ./build_all.sh` from the project root